cs-ed/impacts-LNguyen64/README.md

 **Share Your Invention:** With whom would you like to share your solution?
 Think of both individuals and groups of people

-**Day 5:**
+**Days 4 - 5:**

 Have students create an outline that will help them develop their elevator pitch.
-Their pitch should address:
+Their pitch should be 30 seconds and address the following:
 - The main purpose of the app
 - Who your app helps
 - How your app works